SolidOS/solid-panes/README.md

 ### Prompt usage hitory:
 * Model Claude Opus 4.6: Initially solid-panes is loaded into an HTML shell form mashlib that looks like ...
 Also, an iFrame is rendered inside the `<div class="TabulatorOutline" id="DummyUUID">` for “isolated pane rendering”.
 Analyze the solid-panes code for what it uses from this HTML and suggest a new HTML structure which is mobile and accessibility friendly.
 Let's go ahead and make changes in this code as suggested to accommodate the new databrowser HTML.

-* Raptor mini: take a look how I wired the environement from mashlib into solid-panes.
+* Raptor mini: take a look at how I wired the environment from mashlib into solid-panes.
 It is not quite right, can you suggest fixes?

 * Raptor mini: Update the code to use the new solid-ui-header component.
 Keep in mind the log in and sign up are wired in specific ways.